Here is a list of common terms and definitions related to the practice of Chaos Engineering.

 Sometimes referred to as playbooks, these provide engineers with detailed instructions on how to restore service during or after an incident.

-- Scenarios can be used to recreate a past outage that impacted your system, or it can be used to automate a sequence of attacks to iteratively grow the blast radius of a Chaos Engineering experiment.
+- Scenarios can be used to recreate a past outage that impacted your system, or it can be used to automate a sequence of experiments to iteratively grow the blast radius of a Chaos Engineering experiment.

 A service is a set of functionality provided by one or more systems within an environment.
 Development teams are often responsible for building and maintaining individual services that other teams consume.
 A service running on multiple hosts is called a distributed service.
+To learn more about services in Gremlin, see Services and Dependencies.

 The target level of availability over time for our systems.
 These help define the standard of service that our customers should expect, and are therefore important guides for both the engineering team and the business.